davehtaylor/linked_list/README.md

 # Linked Lists

-This C module implements singly-linked lists, and a variety of operations to perform on them.
+This C module implements doubly-linked lists, and a variety of operations to perform on them.

 **Current Data Constraints**